The U.S.-Japan Conference on Cultural and Educational Interchange (CULCON): CULCON Education Task Force

 In addition to recommending these institutional changes, the Task Force Report highlights both governments’ role in creating an environment that will encourage overseas exchange.
-In June 2014, the Report was presented in Tokyo to Prime Minister Abe and in Washington D.C. to Undersecretary Tara Sonenshine.
+In June 2014, the Report was presented in Tokyo to Prime Minister Shinzo Abe and in Washington D.C. to Undersecretary Tara Sonenshine.
 Around the same time, Prime Minister Abe announced a series of structural reforms to underpin economic growth.
 Key themes of the policy include improving English language instruction, included replacing 1500 lecturers in eight Japanese universities with foreign professors, doubling the number of foreign professors who are in Japan now; lifting eight Japanese institutions into the global top 100 in the next ten years (currently, Tokyo University in 27th in the world and Kyoto University is 52nd); using the Test of English as a Foreign Language (TOEFL) to raise the standard of English in bureaucrats and students alike.
 The plan would mandate that individuals reach or exceed a threshold in scores on the TOEFL to gain college admission and to qualify for government jobs; and finally, collaborate with overseas counterparts to offer joint degrees to encourage studying abroad and learning English.
 Abe has also asserted that he would like to make English a required course starting from elementary schools and has expressed interest in reducing the financial burden to students in order to allow them to travel and study abroad.
 Many of the aforementioned reforms are directly correlated with the Recommendations made by the CULCON Education Task Force.